Terry Benedict Kept ‘Hacksaw Ridge’ Honest

 It took Benedict years to convince Doss to let him make the documentary.
 Finally, he made a promise that eased Doss’ mind.
 “One day we were standing outside a grocery store in Chattanooga, Tennessee and I told him, ‘Listen, I know you’re really concerned about this, but here’s the promise I can make to you — I’ll answer to God first, you second and everybody else can get in line.’”

-“He got a big grin and laughed and said, ‘OK, you can do it.’”
+“He got a big grin and laughed and said, ‘Okay, you can do it.’”

 Benedict’s ultimate goal was a major motion picture, but he knew he needed to make the documentary first because, “his Medal of Honor citation reads like a big fish story.”
 He’s right, the two-page paper describing Doss’ feats on the battlefield seems like the ramblings of an old-timer embellishing the past to get people to listen.
 But it’s true.